stephendavidgregory/R_testing_suite/README.md

 # R testing suite

-Some R scripts to test an R installation for shiny, Rmarkdown, LaTeX, Stan, jags, nimble and greta.
+Some R scripts to test an R installation for shiny, Rmarkdown, LaTeX, Stan, jags, nimble, greta and future.